 12. Bake for 50 minutes, or until brown on surface.

-13. Cool for 5 minutes on the baking tray then serve warm cut into wedges.
+13. Cool for 5 minutes then remove from tin/ramekins and serve warm cut.

 ReplyDelete